-Even when the problem is split into two stages, the number of all possible target-robot assignments to consider grows exponentially with the number of robots~\cite{korsah2013comprehensive}.
-Moreover, finding the optimal task allocation is an instance of the well-studied set partitioning problem, which is NP-hard~\cite{andersson2000contract, shin2010uav, wolsey1999integer,gerkey2004formal}.
-Existing literature on task allocation problems provides fully decentralized efficient methods, which can be highly suboptimal since they rely solely on local information~\cite{dias2006market}. {Having a suboptimal assignment and not accounting for safety objectives would jeopardize the safety of the mission.
-Thus, it is desirable to formalize the safety objective in task allocation and derive guarantees on the performance of the task allocation algorithms.} Auction-based approaches~\cite{schillinger2018auctioning, faruq2018simultaneous, lagoudakis2005auction,berhault2003robot}, on the other hand, consider the robots as bidders who iteratively submit bids for the most desirable tasks.
-Such iterative and distributed assignments of tasks are special instances of the efficient forward greedy heuristics, which are generally equipped with suboptimality guarantees~\cite{nemhauser1978analysis}.\footnote{The forward greedy refers to the greedy heuristic that adds elements iteratively, whereas the reverse greedy refers to the one that removes.} {In contrast with these auction-based approaches, our objective function is a safety measure defined over the completion of the tasks for each robot.
+The number of all possible task assignments to consider grows exponentially with the number of both robots and targets~\cite{korsah2013comprehensive}.
+Moreover, such task allocation problems generalize the well-studied set partitioning problem, which is NP-hard~\cite{wolsey1999integer,gerkey2004formal}. {Having a suboptimal task assignment and not accounting for safety objectives would jeopardize safety of the mission.
+Thus, it is desirable to formalize the safety objective in task allocation and derive guarantees on the performance/safety of the task allocation algorithms.} \revi{Auction-based approaches~\cite{schillinger2018auctioning, faruq2018simultaneous, lagoudakis2005auction,berhault2003robot} consider the robots as bidders who iteratively submit bids for the most desirable tasks.
+Such iterative and distributed assignments of tasks are instances of the efficient forward greedy heuristics, which could provide suboptimality guarantees~\cite{nemhauser1978analysis}.}\footnote{The forward greedy refers to the greeedy heuristic that adds elements iteratively, whereas the reverse greedy refers to the one that removes.} {In contrast with the existing auction-based approaches, our objective function is a safety measure defined by the completion of the tasks for each robot.
 This function originates from the underlying low-level stochastic optimal control problem~\cite{wood2016automaton}.
-The collective goal of multi-robot planning is to maximize the safety objective, and in our case, it has a multiplicative form, which allows a distributed implementation of the greedy heuristics.
-This formulation corresponds to a novel variant of the auction-based approaches, since it incorporates the multiplicative objective evaluation for allocating bids.}\looseness=-1
+The collective goal of multi-robot planning is to maximize such a safety objective, and in our case, we propose a {multiplicative form that allows a distributed implementation of greedy heuristics.
+Hence, our proposed methods are variations on the auction-based approaches, in which the safety objective is incorporated into the bids and allocations.}}\looseness=-1